Creating an MCP Client: Connecting LLMs to the Real World

 }

-If no tool is requested, we assume Claude responded directly.
-We print the response to the terminal and add it to the main conversation history.
+If no tool is requested, Claude responded directly.
+We print the response and add it to the main conversation history.

-At this point all is left to do is to clean up, handle errors and of course run the main() function.
+At this point all that’s left is cleanup, error handling and calling the main() function.

-Starting the client can be done with this command (where we also need to point to an MCP server - see this article for more details): node --env-file=.env build/client.js build/server.js
+Starting the client looks like this (pointing it at an MCP server; see this article for details): node --env-file=.env build/client.js build/server.js

 Sample Output